-Throughout your career, chances are that you’re going to have to content with a difficult colleague.
+Throughout your career, chances are that you’re going to have to contend with a difficult colleague.
 Though it can be a bit tiresome working alongside someone at a similar level of seniority as you who rattles your cage a bit, there are usually ways that you can resolve these issues without any significant impact on your position in the company.

 1) Put yourself in their shoes

 Try to put yourself in the mindset of your boss and understand why they do what they do.
 Think about what their role is in the company and what drives them.
 Some things to consider are what their key objectives are, what are their most important values and what is expected of them.
-If there is pressure on them to drive the team to meet certain targets, or to keep the business running smoothly, this burden may be taken out on you as an employee.
+If there is pressure on them to drive the team to meet specific targets or to keep the business running smoothly, this burden may be taken out on you as an employee.

-Once you can see things a from your boss’s perspective, you may be able to adapt the way you do things to accommodate their expectations or to at very least tolerate their moods!
+Once you can see things from your boss’s perspective, you may be able to adapt the way you do things to accommodate their expectations or to at very least tolerate their moods!

 2) Speak up